 But that’s the bad news.
 The good news is that tooth brushing is an easy, affordable way for people of all ages, income levels, and ethnic backgrounds to help prevent tooth decay and loss.
 Learning proper tooth brushing technique is the best way to ensure a lifetime of strong and healthy teeth.

 What are some other questions you may come up against?
-Our Scottsdale dentist, Dr. Janne Lynch, gives some answers to frequently-asked questions about brushing your teeth.
+Our Phoenix area dentist, Dr. Janne Lynch, gives some answers to frequently asked questions about brushing your teeth.

 How to brush your teeth with an electric toothbrush?